Optimistic Lock Plugin

 The implementation of optimistic locking typically involves the following steps:

-- During the update operation, set the condition
+- When performing the update operation, set the condition

 version = newVersion